tommyvo/soraban-engineering-project/README.md

 ## 5. Running the App (Dev Mode)

-Start the Rails API server:
+Start the Rails API server and Sidekiq:

 ```bash
 bin/dev